 - Heat oil in a 3 or 4 quart pot over medium until shimmering.
 Add the leeks, onion, carrot, celery, lemongrass, ginger, and garlic, and sauté until softened (6-8 minutes).
 Scootch the vegetables to one side and add the sesame oil and curry paste.
 Stir until fragrant, then mix in with the vegetables.

-- Add the mushrooms, one cup of chicken broth, plus the vinegar, tamari (or soy or fish) sauce, and brown sugar.
+- Add the mushrooms, the chicken broth, plus the vinegar, tamari (or soy or fish) sauce, and brown sugar.
 Increase heat to medium-high.
 When the soup begins to bubble, add the chicken and kaffir leaf, and reduce heat to medium-low (enough to maintain a gentle simmer).
 Cook for at least 15 minutes, to let the flavors combine.
 Add the ramen noodles and cook 5 minutes more.
 Taste, and adjust the salt and pepper.

 - A few minutes before serving, fish out the kaffir leaf, then add the bok choy and green onions and stir to heat through.